Muhlenberg County Public Libraries

-Back in 2013, my home county’s library system contacted me for a huge rebranding project.
+Back in the year 2013, my home county’s library system contacted me for a huge rebranding project.
 They called on me to create a new public library logo design and website for them.
 Back when I was growing up in Muhlenberg County, Kentucky, I fondly remember participating in their annual summer reading program each year.
 I also would often stop in to check out books while I walked home on my way from my school, Greenville Elementary.
-Because of this, I considered the project to be a very special honor.
+Because of this, I considered the library logo art project to be a very special honor.

 Public library logo design in Kentucky – fonts and Image